oneoffcoder/books/sphinx/java-intro/source/exercises.rst

 2. Write a ``switch`` expression that pattern matches each command.
 3. Use a record pattern to extract fields from one command.
 4. Use ``_`` for a caught exception that you intentionally ignore.
+5. Use ``var`` in a lambda parameter when you want to annotate that parameter.
-5. Run five independent blocking tasks with virtual threads.
+6. Run five independent blocking tasks with virtual threads.

 Mini-project: gradebook
 -----------------------